simonrolph/simpopmods/README.md

 About
 -----

 This is an R package I have been developing for my PhD research to simulate population models.
-It uses integral projection model
+It uses integral projection models.

 Installation
 ------------